-- Enable scheduled refresh for the dataset - to enable scheduled refresh for the workbook that contains your dataset with R scripts, see Configuring scheduled refresh, which also includes information about Personal Gateway.
+Enable scheduled refresh for the dataset - to enable scheduled refresh for the workbook containing your dataset with R scripts, see Configuring scheduled refresh, which also includes information about Personal Gateway.

-- Install the Personal Gateway - you need a Personal Gateway installed on the machine where the file is located, and where R is installed; the Power BI service must access that workbook and re-render any updated visuals.
-You can get more information on how to install and configure Personal Gateway.
+Install the Personal Gateway - you need a Personal Gateway installed on the machine where the file and R are located.
+The Power BI service accesses that workbook and re-renders any updated visuals.
+For more information, see install and configure Personal Gateway.

 There are some limitations to queries that include R scripts created in Query Editor:

-All R data source settings must be set to Public, and all other steps in a query created in Query Editor must also be public.
-To get to data source settings, in Power BI Desktop select File > Options and settings > Data source settings.
+All R data source settings must be set to Public.
+All other steps in a Query Editor query must also be public.
+To get to data source settings, in Power BI Desktop, select File > Options and settings > Data source settings.

-From the Data Source Settings dialog, select the the data source(s) and then select Edit Permissions... and ensure that the Privacy Level is set to Public.
+In the Data Source Settings dialog, select the data source(s) and then Edit Permissions....
+Set the Privacy Level to Public.

-- To enable scheduled refresh of your R visuals or dataset, you need to enable Scheduled refresh and have a Personal Gateway installed on the computer that houses the workbook and the R installation.
-For more information on both, see the previous section in this article, which provides links to learn more about each.
+To enable scheduled refresh of your R visuals or dataset, you need to enable Scheduled refresh and have a Personal Gateway installed on the computer containing the workbook and R. For more information on both, see the previous section in this article, which provides links to learn more about each.

 There are all sorts of things you can do with R and custom queries, so explore and shape your data just the way you want it to appear.